-- 35.1 The parties to this collective agreement agree that all employees should have a healthy workplace.
-The parties support a workplace culture between employees and their managers that reflects an understanding and actively advocates an appropriate balance between safe quality care, a safe quality work environment and organizational efficiency. - 35.2 Regular joint NZNO/Employer Healthy Workplace Forums will be held.
+35.1 The parties to this collective agreement agree that all employees should have a healthy workplace.
+The parties support a workplace culture between employees and their managers that reflects an understanding and actively advocates an appropriate balance between safe quality care, a safe quality work environment and organizational efficiency.